Madoshakalaka/yew-interop/README.md

 If you include your libraries using the
 [JS-snippet method with wasm-bindgen](https://rustwasm.github.io/wasm-bindgen/reference/js-snippets.html) or insert them as `<script/>` or `<link/>` directly in the `index.html`.
-Then the resources will be loaded for every request, even if the consuming component doesn't need the library.
+Then the resources will be loaded for every request, even if there is no consuming component.
 This can cause congestion and waste data.